 Hands-on Performance and Academic Instruction

 Chamber Music at Mason Gross ensembles – Young Artist, Adult Chamber, and Chamber Jazz – combine the development of rehearsal, ensemble, and performance skills with the study of music history and music theory.
-Music history and theory content specific to each group is prepared when repertoire and coaching assignments are decided.
+Music history and theory content specific to each group are prepared when repertoire and coaching assignments are decided.
 Historical and theoretical areas addressed include performance practice, the study of compositional structure, and harmonic analysis.
 Listening, written assignments, sight-reading, and rhythm studies will be assigned as appropriate.

 Chamber Music at Mason Gross ensembles work with faculty coaches and Mason Gross collegiate interns on Sunday afternoons, for 90 minutes, on a 14-session schedule running from October through May.
 Our schedules are created with the Rutgers University calendar in mind to provide college students with the opportunity to participate in this program.

 Each session is 90 minutes in duration.
 During the first hour, the coach and intern will work with the group.
 During the last half hour, the intern works with the ensemble under the supervision of the coach to review what has been taught and to prepare the group to practice effectively for the next coaching session.
 Interns document ensemble progress, key instructional points, and goals for the next coaching session.
 They share this information with participants (and their families, in the case of precollege students) via online folders that participants may access.

 Awards & Performance Opportunities

 All groups – precollege and adult – will be given the opportunity to perform during yearly Extension Division recitals.
 Additional opportunities at libraries, residential facilities, and other venues can be arranged according to interest and availability.